The cloud is made up of servers in data centers all over the world. Moving to the cloud can save companies money and add

 Cloud computing is possible because of a technology called virtualization.
 Virtualization allows for the creation of a simulated, digital-only "virtual" computer that behaves as if it were a physical computer with its own hardware.
 The technical term for such a computer is virtual machine.
 When properly implemented, virtual machines on the same host machine are sandboxed from one another, so they do not interact with each other at all, and the files and applications from one virtual machine are not visible to the other virtual machines even though they are on the same physical machine.

 Virtual machines also make more efficient use of the hardware hosting them.
-By running many virtual machines at once, one server becomes many servers, and a data center becomes a whole host of data centers, able to serve many organizations.
+By running many virtual machines at once, one server can run many virtual "servers," and a data center becomes like a whole host of data centers, able to serve many organizations.
 Thus, cloud providers can offer the use of their servers to far more customers at once than they would be able to otherwise, and they can do so at a low cost.